oskariorg/oskari-frontend/api/mapping/mapmodule/mylocationplugin.md

 ## Bundle configuration

-No configuration is required, following configuration options are optional:
+No configuration is required.
+The following configuration options are optional:

 ```javascript
 {